Dr. Frans Kuypers on Placenta as a Source of Bankable Stem Cells

 A naturally occurring substance capable of stimulating cellular growth, proliferation, healing, and differentiation.
 Growth factors typically act as signaling molecules between cells.
 Examples include cytokines and hormones that bind to specific receptors on the surface of their target cells.

 The production of red bloods cells, white blood cells, and platelets from hematopoietic stem cells, which occurs in the bone marrow.
 Also called hematogenesis, or hematopoiesis.

 The hippocampus is a small organ located within the brain's medial temporal lobe and forms an important part of the limbic system, the region that regulates emotions.
-The hippocampus is associated mainly with memory, in particular long-term memory through use of long-term potentiation.
+The hippocampus is associated mainly with memory, in particular, long-term memory through the use of long-term potentiation.
 The organ also plays an important role in learning and spatial navigation.